apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

 - **--sink-conf** All configurations of Doris Sink, you can view the complete configuration items in [here](https://doris.apache.org/zh-CN/docs/dev/ecosystem/flink-doris-connector/#%E9%80%9A%E7%94%A8%E9%85%8D%E7%BD%AE%E9%A1%B9).
 - **--table-conf** The configuration item of the Doris table, that is, the content contained in properties.
 For example --table-conf replication_num=1

->Note: When synchronizing, you need to add the corresponding Flink CDC dependencies in the $FLINK_HOME/lib directory, such as flink-sql-connector-mysql-cdc-<version>.jar, flink-sql-connector-oracle-cdc-<version>.jar
+>Note: When synchronizing, you need to add the corresponding Flink CDC dependencies in the $FLINK_HOME/lib directory, such as flink-sql-connector-mysql-cdc-${version}.jar, flink-sql-connector-oracle-cdc-${version}.jar

 ### MySQL synchronization example